 Depending on size and quality, you can expect to pay between $20 and $60 per month to feed your dog.
-If your furry friend has a health condition that means he must eat a prescribed veterinary diet, feeding him will be more expensive.
+If your furry friend has a health condition that requires a prescribed veterinary diet, feeding him will be more expensive.
 Prescription and therapeutic diet foods usually cost around $100 per month.
-If your pup is a gourmand, expect to pat $50-150 per month for a high-quality, fresh dog food service that delivers to your home.
+If your pup is a gourmand, expect to pay $50-150 per month for a high-quality, fresh dog food service that delivers to your home.

 If you’re buying a puppy, you’ll need a crate.
 Puppy crates are essential for training your puppy and for safely keeping your pet contained so that he doesn’t wander into areas of your home that are off-limits.

 Even short-haired dogs need grooming regularly, and if you choose a long-haired breed, you can expect to spend lots of time brushing your dog.

 A basic grooming kit will comprise a wide-toothed comb, a slicker brush, and a soft-bristled brush.
 You’ll also need some dog shampoo and coat conditioner for bath times.
 Some breeds need regular visits to a professional dog groomer, especially if they have a coat that needs stripping or grinding down their nails with a dremel or grinder.

 The cost of buying a grooming kit and paying for trips to the groomer will cost you between $40 and $500 every year.

 It’s easy to decide against insurance, assuming you’ll pay for vet bills as they arise.
 That’s fine, as long as your dog’s health conditions are minor and short-lived.
 But could you afford the fees if your pet required surgery or developed a lifelong condition?
 You could end up with bills running into the thousands and possibly face putting your beloved pet to sleep if you can’t afford to pay for his treatment.
 What could be worse than that?